What do you do with the pull that bends your life?

 You know that restless feeling that something’s missing, that things could be different?
-I call that ache, and I believe it’s the most fundamental human experience.

 We feel separate but long for wholeness.
-That same ache that drives us to seek love or create art is also what drives entire social movements.
+That same ache that drives us to seek love or create art is also what moves entire social systems.
+It can open life outward—or it can be used to shut it down.

 Rebecca Sutter